-The student will be required to complete the Induction module and undertake individual reflective practice (supported by the above).
+The student will be required to complete the BE Ready Orientation and undertake individual reflective practice (supported by the above).

-In addition, each programme has a Programme Leader, Module Leader and Module Tutors to support the students throughout their time with the programme.
-The UCEM staff are accessible during normal UK working hours, during which they also monitor the 24/7 forums asynchronously and provide encouragement, assistance and necessary tutor and student feedback services.
+In addition, each programme has a Programme Leader, Module Leader and Module Lecturers to support the students throughout their time with the programme.
+The UCEM staff are accessible during normal UK working hours, during which they also monitor the 24/7 forums asynchronously and provide encouragement, assistance and necessary lecturer and student feedback services.
 Access to the UCEM e-Library is on a 24/7 basis and UCEM has a full-time librarian during normal UK working hours.